-As I mentioned, I’ve done this twice already.
-The first time lasted several years.
 When it happened again, I filled up with high-octane and the problem was once again resolved.
-I passed inspection and the light never came back on, even long after that.
+The light never came back on, and I passed inspection.

 Is this legal?

 You’re not doing anything to fool the system when you bring in your car for a state inspection.
 So why would this be illegal?
-You simply blasted out the contamination and helped your car’s catalyst system perform to required specs again.
+You simply cleared the contamination and helped your car’s catalyst system perform to required specs again.

 What If It Doesn’t Work?

-- Failing oxygen sensor (remember that’s still a possibility).
+- Failing oxygen sensor (remember that’s always a possibility).

 - Damaged wiring of the oxygen sensor connections.